wechaty/jekyll/root/README.md

 ## Join Us

-{% hint style="success" %}
-Scan the following QRCode, reply ''wechaty" to join Wechaty Developers' Home.
+> Scan the following QRCode, reply ''wechaty" to join Wechaty Developers' Home.
-{% endhint %}

-{% hint style="danger" %}
-Please read the doc before you ask question in the group.
+> Please read the doc before you ask question in the group.
 We don't welcome any discussion unrelated to wechaty, or you should give a red pocket\(more than 100 RMB\) in the group.
-{% endhint %}

 ![Wechaty Developers&apos; Home](.gitbook/assets/image%20%281%29.png)